Tuee22/effectful/documents/dsl/dsl_compiler_morphology.md

 That means the central problem is not simply “which language should we use?”
 The real problem is:

 > How do we design a compiler stack whose intermediate semantics are rich enough to model distributed systems, constrained enough to optimize aggressively, and structured enough to admit meaningful proof obligations?

+In the rest of the DSL docs, when we refer to **Effectful as a system**, this compiler morphology is what we mean.

 ______________________________________________________________________